thomasapope/capstone-game/README.md

 - Resource management (Points of some sort, Ammo)

+## Technical Notes:
+- Players and enemies inherit from a base "Creature" class, which holds code for moving, health, and other shared behaviors.

 ## Notes:
 - The focus should be on the players as the heros of the game.
 - Should not feel like a tower defense game.